amansaini/ninja-forms-modal/readme.txt

 3.2.1 (4 Jan 2018)
 (New)
 - Added animations for popup.
-- Added option to set width & height for mobile.
+- Added option to set width &amp; height for mobile.

 3.2 (1 Jan 2018)
 - Added license page for addons.